btwite/scopes/README.md

 Note that if the descriptor does not require access to the scope functions then a normal properties descriptor object can be passed in place of the inline function wrapper.
 As for *defineProperty* the attribute descriptor that is normally associated with each property can be replaced with any non attribute descriptor value which will be deemed to be the public value of the property.

-Refer to *resetDefaultPropertyAttributes* for default property attribute values.
+Refer to *withAttributeDefaultsDo* for default property attribute values.

 #### parse([obj], fnObjTemplate)
-The parse method will process an object template and parse the property names for scopes extended keywords, that assist in formulating a property descriptor that is then forwarded to `defineProperty`.
+The parse method will process an object template and parse the property names for a scopes keyword(s) prefix, that assist in formulating a property descriptor that is then forwarded to `defineProperty`.

 * *[obj]* - Optional target object for the parsed property definitions.
 If no object is provided then the `parse` method will create a new object.
 * *fnObjTemplate* - A function that returns an object template that is to be parsed.
 As for `defineProperty` the function is passed the scope transition functions for *public*, *private* and *protected*.

 Note that if the keyword extended object literal does not require access to the scope functions then then the object literal can be passed in place of the inline function wrapper.

-Refer to *resetDefaultPropertyAttributes* for default property attribute values.
+Refer to *withAttributeDefaultsDo* for default property attribute values.
 The property attributes `configurable`, `writable` and `enumerable` are not derived from the extended properties that are defined in the template.
 The `const` and `var` qualifiers will set one or more attributes as indicated in the next section but otherwise the scopes default attributes will be applied if any of three attributes mentioned above are not present.

 ##### Property Name Keyword Extensions